Negligence and Electrical Injuries

 - Thermal burns from contact with the electrical source

 - Secondary injuries resulting from falls or violent muscle contractions associated with the exposure to electrical current

 “Electrical burns account for 4 percent to 6.5 percent of all admissions to burn units in the United States and for approximately 1000 fatalities per year in the United States.”
 Cooper and Price, Electrical and Lightning Injuries

-If you or a member of your family suffered serious harm from an electrical injury or electrocution accident caused by another's negligence, please contact the electrical injury attorneys at MyPhillyLawyer -- sponsored by Silvers, Langsam & Weitzman, P.C..
-We can tell you whether or not you may be able to obtain financial compensation for damages.
+If you or a member of your family suffered serious harm from an electrical injury or electrocution accident caused by another’s negligence, please contact the electrical injury attorneys at MyPhillyLawyer — sponsored by Silvers, Langsam & Weitzman, P.C..
+We can tell you if you may be eligible to obtain financial compensation for damages.

 Negligence and Electrical Accidents

 Many forms of negligence can lead to an electrical accident.
 There may have been a manufacturing or design defect in an electrical appliance.
 The power company may have failed to replace or repair a damaged power line.
 An electrical subcontractor may have failed to perform proper lock out/tag out procedures creating an electrical hazard for the next person to touch the installation.

 Call Our Philadelphia Law Firm.
 215-789-9346.